GreenfishK/StarVersProxy/README.md

 2. Download "GraphDB as a standalone distributive" and put it into the directory src/test/resources/graphdb-docker-master/free-edition .
 3. Put the acquired license into the directory src/test/resources/graphdb-docker-master/free-edition (TODO: document how to acquire the license)

-## Start the GraphDB database with docker-compose
-This is for testing purpose only.
-Your actual GraphDB databse or other triple store might run somewhere completely else.\
-Run `docker-compose up database`

 ## Configure server address
 TODO: Add a configuration file for the database server address.
 Currently the host and port are hardcoded in Proxy.java.